...

 Do You Need an LLC to Run an Airbnb Cabin?

 A common question is whether an LLC is necessary for an Airbnb rental.
 While not legally required, forming an LLC is a smart move for protecting your personal assets.
+The ownership structure you choose can impact both your liability and your investment returns, as certain forms of ownership may offer better protection and potential for passive income.

 If a guest is injured on your property or you face a lawsuit, an LLC limits your liability, keeping your personal finances safe.
 It also simplifies taxes and gives your vacation rental business a professional edge.
 Costs to set up an LLC vary by state—expect $50–$500 in filing fees, plus annual maintenance costs.